SSH key

 -

-Once you generated such a key pair on your local machine (e.g. your laptop), we install the public one on the IPSL clusters as a door lock that can be opened by your "private key" only while establishing a SSH connexion.
+Once you generated such a key pair on your local machine (e.g. your laptop), we install the public one on the ESPRI clusters as a door lock that can be opened by your "private key" only while establishing a SSH connexion.

 - Consequently your private key must be on the computer you want to connect from.